danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 Someone starting out with web development can use these techniques to create a complex app before they ever think about installing Node and npm.
 A burnt out web developer can breathe fresh life into their next project by sidestepping tool configurations and boilerplates.

-If you end up making something cool, more people are likely to play with it and contribute if they don't have to spend 5 minutes installing tools to get it running.
+If you end up making something cool, more people are likely to play with it and contribute when they don't have to spend 5 minutes installing tools to get it running.

 There used to be a joke that went something like this: